¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Lumens vs. Lux: Putting Light Where It Counts

 First, let's clear up some common terms.
 Lumens measure the total amount of light a fixture emits in all directions.
-Lux, on the other hand, measures the amount of light that actually lands on a specific surface.
-You can have a high-lumen fixture that, due to poor design, doesn't adequately light your workbench.
+Lux, on the other hand, measures the amount of light that actually lands on a specific surface (1 lux = 1 lumen per square meter).
+You can have a high-lumen fixture that, due to poor design or mounting height, doesn't adequately light your workbench.

-Seeing True Colors: Why High CRI is Non-Negotiable
+Seeing True Colors: Why High CRI is Essential

 Have you ever tried to identify a wire by its color, only to find you can't tell the purple from the brown?
 Or struggled to spot a faint oil leak because it blends into the grime?
 The culprit is likely a low Color Rendering Index (CRI).

 CRI is a scale from 0 to 100 that measures how accurately a light source reveals the true colors of an object compared to natural sunlight.
-For household use, a CRI of 80 is often considered acceptable.
-For professional automotive work, it's simply not enough.
-I’ve found that a CRI of 90 or higher is essential.
-This level of color accuracy means:
+For professional automotive work, we recommend a CRI of 90 or higher.
+In our field observations, this level of color accuracy provides:

-• Paint Matching: You can see subtle differences in metallics, pearls, and solid colors, preventing costly rework.
+• Paint Matching: Visibility of subtle differences in metallics, pearls, and solid colors, preventing costly rework.

-• Diagnostics: You can easily distinguish between different fluid leaks (red transmission fluid, green coolant, brown oil) and accurately read the colors of electrical wiring.
+• Diagnostics: Easier distinction between different fluid leaks (red transmission fluid, green coolant, brown oil) and accurate identification of electrical wiring.

-• Detailing: You can spot fine scratches, swirls, and imperfections in the paint that would be invisible under lower-quality light.
+• Detailing: Detection of fine scratches, swirls, and "haze" in the paint that often remain invisible under standard 80 CRI lighting.

 Bright LED High Bay shop lights illuminating a high-ceiling automotive workshop with lifted cars and workbenches